CursedBoat/CursedBot/README.md

 This bot was originally meant for a private server, so some of the commands (XOTD & Roles) might not make too much sense to use in your own server.

-NOTE: /memes command currently borked, will fix in a future update.

 ## Dependencies

 CursedBot mostly depends on the following crates: